lsst-sqre/phalanx/docs/applications/nublado/major-upgrade.rst

-they're coming in as, which you very likely are, in addition to the new route, you need to do your utmost to make it extremely clear that if they intend to use both routes, it is vital to make sure that their labs are shut down before changing from one route to the other.
+they're coming in as, which you very likely are, in addition to the new route, you need to do your utmost to make it extremely clear that if they intend to use both routes, it is vital to make sure that their labs from the previous route are shut down before changing from one route to the other.
 If they do not do this, it will at best create confusion as open notebooks will be saved every five minutes by each environment, thus bafflingly reverting changes, and at worst it will cause full-scale corruption of the files the user has open.

 Change mobu configuration
 """""""""""""""""""""""""